BarisAlbayrakIEEE/lock_free/README.md

 - T must be noexcept-movable.

 ### 2.1.3.
 Invariants <a id='sec213'></a>
-Producers and consumers shall hold the state invariant.
+This is a stateful queue design where the producers and consumers shall hold the state invariant.
-See the definitions of head and tail members for the tickets that allow managing the slot states.
 The state invariants are as follows:
 1. For a **FULL** slot (i.e. contains published data) the following equality shall hold:\
 `slot._expected_ticket == producer_ticket`
 2. For an **EMPTY** slot (i.e. data is popped successfuly) the following equality shall hold:\
 `slot._expected_ticket == consumer_ticket + 1`

+The enqueue and dequeue functions are based on these two invariants.

 ### 2.1.4.
 Semantics <a id='sec214'></a>
 **Slot class:**